lff0305/kafka_kraft/README.md

 docker compose up -d
 ```

+the `IMAGE` can be changed to other names if you like

 # Customize
 If you need, update the `REPLICA` in `.env` file to 2 or 3 if more replica is needed than default replica (1)